 There is no way farmers can afford to pay my domestic rates if I am catching 50+ a day, so all genuine agricultural mole control is charged for by the hour.

-Domestic mole catching rates are roughly based on the time I actually spend in the garden, setting and checking the traps.
-The more moles I think there are to be caught, the more traps I'll set and
+Domestic mole catching rates are roughly based on the time I actually spend in the garden, setting and checking the traps and the travel time and fuel cost of travelling to a garden.

 Commercial mole control is completely different as I often spend a considerable amount of time on preparing and supplying the necessary paperwork to the relevant departments before I even set a trap.
 Here the charge is based on the hours worked irrespective of the number of moles trapped.